uktrade/icms/README.md

 ICMS is "Import Case Management System", and this repo contains the Python / Django / PostgreSQL port of it from the original Oracle-based system.

+See [ICMS Features](documentation/icms-features.md) for an overview of the system.

 ## Requirements

 - [Python 3.10.*](https://www.python.org/downloads/)